For every parent

 The program content is relevant to most cultures and socio-economic groups.
 The principles at the heart of Triple P encourage parents to choose their own parenting goals, with regard to their own beliefs and values.
 Practitioners are encouraged to be sensitive to different beliefs, expectations and traditions, and may tailor their delivery to suit different parents – for example, with a particular ethnicity or for parents with low literacy.
 Various parent resources, which are simple and easy-to-follow, have been translated into 21 languages other than English.

 Testament to Triple P's acceptance by a range of cultures and ethnicities is the number of countries around the world that have embraced the program.
-Triple P is used in more than 25 countries including the United States, the United Kingdom, Canada, Iran, Japan, Hong Kong, Romania, Sweden, Curacao, New Zealand, Germany, Chile, Mexico, Australia, Denmark, and the Netherlands.
+Triple P is used in more than 25 countries including the United States, the United Kingdom, Canada, Iran, Japan, Romania, Sweden, Curacao, New Zealand, Germany, Chile, Mexico, Australia, Denmark, and the Netherlands.